cowboysdude/lightSensor/README.md

 Thank you for all your excellent work!!

 I needed a simple light level sensor for some automations...
 Yes you could use the sun but for instance if it's a poor weather day and you need lights on?
-Why not use a light level sensor so no  matter what time of day or night it is you can call you lights!!
+Why not use a light level sensor so no  matter what time of day or night if it's dark you can have lights, isn't that the idea of an 'automation' LOL !!

 So what's here?
 The STL for the case